 Whether you want to reverse a string or create a language processing application, stacks are very useful.
 It can be used to solve a wide variety of problems.
-In fact most of the programming languages including the operating systems are dependent on stack to function.
+In fact, most of the programming languages including the operating systems are dependent on stack to function.
+So how do we implement a Python Stack?
+Let us take a closer look.
+To brush up your skills on sys.argv command line argument, click here.

 The name Stack data structure totally resembles a pile of objects, stack of papers, or a tower of blocks, where adding and removing of items occur only at the top of the pile.
 It is similar to removing a quarter in the middle of a stack of coins without destroying the entire thing.
-In this article we will understand stack operations and look into the various ways to implement stack in Python.
-You may also get certified and learn more about Python Programming and apply those skills and knowledge in the real world.
+In this article, we will understand stack operations and look into the various ways to implement stack in Python.
+You may also get certified and learn more about introduction to python programming and apply those skills and knowledge in the real world.

 A Stack is an abstract linear data type that serves as a collection of objects.
 Unlike queues, they use the Last In First Out or LIFO technique to insert and delete elements.
 The insert and delete operations are referred to as push and pop in stack.